zippynk/zippynk.github.io/content/linux-wants-to-be-free.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;That said, in order to fully embrace proprietary software, Linux users have to realize one more thing: It will not always be beautifully packaged.
 Developers that have experience coding for other operating systems want to keep the freedom of setting up their own, ugly, proprietary installers, and not sticking to packaging guidelines.
 If Linux users want proprietary software, they have to take the whole package: non-standardized installers and uninstallers, separate help systems, a lack of complete system integration into every possible custom configuration, etc. This understanding from the users, more than anything else, allows software developers to distribute their software effectively.

 \* Some Linux distributions, such as Ubuntu, have software stores.
 However, these lack standardization and wide acceptance, and work exclusively on one distribution (plus derivatives).
 Others have somewhat-convenient formats, such as .deb and .rpm, but these, again, lack standardization, and also tend to cause more hiccups than the .app files from Mac OS or the .exe files from Windows.

+Edited July 29, 2015 to add notice at the top.